What is National History Day®?

 Student's have the freedom to choose between the following project types: research paper, documentary, website , performance, or exhibit.
 Students may create either an individual or group project, with the exclusion of the paper category which is individual only.
 Students are allowed to pick a historical topic of their choice, as long as it relates back to the NHD yearly theme.
 This freedom of topic choice gives students the opportunity to explore history through their own interests, and often gives them a voice to share their personal interests, histories, and cultures with an audience.
-The 2020 NHD theme is Breaking Barriers in History.
+The 2023 NHD theme is Frontiers in History: People, Places, Ideas.
 To explore South Dakota historical topics connected to this year's theme check out the NHD In South Dakota Theme Topic Explorer.
 This resource is provided by NHD in SD to inspire student's historical research pursuits, and to get them to see connections between the theme and their state's rich history.

 What are some NHD's Benefits?